About OpenScripture.Today

 Scripture is complete

 There are not now nor will there be any new scriptures.
-The Bible is a completely manifestation of God's revelation and we don't need or seek more whether in the form of a so-called modern prophet or in the writings of someone claiming to be a modern prophet.
-Jesus, the Creator of the Universe, and his followers have now given us all we need.
+The sixty-six books of the Protestant Bible are a complete set.
+This constitutes the complete manifestation of God's revelation.
+We do not need nor do we seek more revelation whether in the form of a so-called modern prophet or in the writings of someone claiming to be a prophet since the death of the last eyewitness of Jesus Christ.
+Jesus, the Creator of the Universe, and his followers have given us all we need.

 Scripture is harmonious

 Scripture is not, as some might claim, riddled with contradictions.
 It is generally claimed that contradictions exist between scripture and reality and between scripture and scripture.
 However, I haven't seen a contradiction yet that did not have a short and reasonable counter-argument.
-Most of these so-called contradictions are either trivial (e.g., one gospel says two were present and another say four) or category errors (e.g., mixing different aspects of salvation together as if they were the same aspect).
+Most of these so-called contradictions are either trivial (e.g., one gospel says two were present and another say four) or category errors (e.g., talking about two passages that according to their own context are discussing different topics and comparing them as if they are talking about the same topic).

 The purpose of imagery

 Along with selecting a verse to place on this site every day, I also select the imagery.
 I do this with far less care than the scripture.
 Sometimes, I try to find something that is linked to the passage.
 Other times, I just pick something at random.
-And most of hte time, the link between the imagery and the scripture is tenuous at best.
+And most of the time, the link between the imagery and the scripture is tenuous at best.
 However, I love photography and I find the images on this site to enhance my experience and that's all.
-I always make sure to attribute the photos and hope that the photos enhance your experience and morning grounding similar to the way it helps me.
+I always make sure to attribute the photos and hope that the photos enhance your experience and morning grounding (or however you use this site) similar to the way it helps me.

 My future plans